 15%Human-in-the-loop & approval-gated workflow maturity

 Interrupt patterns, state inspection tooling, audit trail design.
+Evidence: interrupt and approval-gate patterns, audit-trail design, and regulated-workflow references.

 -